ViLourenco/my-calendar-pro/readme.txt

 * Feature: limit ability to enter categories by member groups
 * Create selectable event details templates
 * Make only portions of events private (e.g., time and location for children's events, etc.)
-* Add option to set event alarm or notification in .ics outputs
 * Provide notifications of new events by category (to specific users or to lists of users; set up as user meta option?) (use save_event hooks; set up reminder schedule; use cron; see RQ by Don Brown via email)
 * Add controls on My Calendar defined page to alter shortcode settings on that page?
 * Feature: list of user's submitted events to provide access for editing; build into Submissions form & as separate shortcode